Google Pixel 3 & 3 XL Release Date, News, Specs & Rumors

 - USB Type-C, Google Assistant, Face Unlock technology, no 3.5mm headphone jack

-We don’t know if the screen sizes are accurate, how big the batteries will be, or if Google will opt for wireless charging.
-Given the iPhone X has it, and new iPhone’s will too, Google will likely follow suit.
+We don’t know if the screen sizes are accurate or how big the battery will end up, but we know these phones have fast wireless charging.
 Most leaks we’ve seen of the Pixel 3 XL show 4GB of RAM, so it’s unclear if we’ll see a 6GB model or not.
 Honestly, 4GB of RAM was the Pixel 2 XL’s biggest weakness, and why newer phones have better performance.
-Google needs at least 6GB in the high-end model.
+Google needs at least 6GB in the high-end model, and hopefully they offer one on the Google Store.

 Before we finish, it’s worth mentioning that we could see a third Pixel phone.
 Either at the same time as these two phones or in early 2019.
 Droid-Life found codenames for three Pixels.
 Those being: Pixel 3 XL “crosshatch”, Pixel 3 “blueline”, and a 3rd phone codenamed “albacore”.
-We keep seeing mentions of Blueline and crosshatch by Google in AOSP too, so things are getting close.
+We keep seeing mentions of Blueline and crosshatch by Google in AOSP too.

 Off to Taiwan for @computex_taipei today, but here's a tidbit for ya: Google is working on a "mobile" device based on the Snapdragon 710 currently scheduled for launch in the 1st half of 2019.
 Sounds like this might be the (or one of them) upcoming mid-range Pixel phone.

 — Roland Quandt (@rquandt) June 2, 2018

 A popular leakster recently shared the message above on Twitter.
 Claiming Google has an affordable “mid-range” Pixel phone coming in early 2019.
-That could be the third phone we keep hearing about.
+That could be the third phone we keep hearing about, and the Mini Google hinted at.
 Keep in mind that we hear a similar rumor every year, then Google just releases two phones.
 So, take this with a grain of salt, and we’ll wait until we know more before saying anything else.

 Google Pixel 3 Cameras